 This program is open to all majors.
-Students whose programs can be arranged to allow for one or more elective years within the four-year curriculum have been able to fit in the year abroad by carefully planning the years preceding and following the overseas experience.
+Students whose programs can be arranged to allow for one or more elective years within the four-year curriculum have been able to fit in the year through ACA by carefully planning the years preceding and following their experience abroad.

 Prerequisites for admission to a year of study abroad through ACA are:

 - 1. Admission as a regular student at La Sierra University for the year abroad. - 2.
 Competence in the language (minimum: one year of college or two years of secondary study, except for summer programs). - 3.
 A GPA of 3.00 in the language and 2.50 overall. - 4.
 A good citizenship record. - 5.
 Completion of application found online at Adventist Colleges Abroad website: www.acastudyabroad.com - 6.
 Ability to meet the financial requirements.
-Costs, including transportation, are comparable to Adventist colleges and universities in the United States. - 7.
-Attendance at an ACA Orientation meeting, held at La Sierra University.
+Costs, including transportation, are generally lower than Adventist colleges/universities and many other universities in the United States. - 7.
+Attendance at an ACA Orientation meeting, usually held at La Sierra University during the spring term.
+Please contact the Study Abroad office in Gladwyn Hall ( $2^{nd}$ floor).